opendocsg/slw-judgments-backfill/2010_SGHC_213/report.md

 _Contract_ – _Illegality_

-[LawNet Editorial Note: The appeal to this decision in Civil Appeal No 149 of of 2010 was allowed in part and the cross-appeal in Civil Appeal No 150 of 2010 was allowed by the Court of Appeal on 10 February 2012.See [2012] SGCA 13.]
+[LawNet Editorial Note: The appeal to this decision in Civil Appeal No 149 of of 2010 was allowed in part and the cross-appeal in Civil Appeal No 150 of 2010 was allowed by the Court of Appeal on 10 February 2012.See <span class="citation">[2012] SGCA 13</span>.]

 30 July 2010 Judgment reserved.